-Requirement Applicable Law Number of J-tubes and bays.
+Requirement Applicable Law Organisation of metering.
+TenneT will centralise the organisation of the accountable metering requirements via one certified party, contracted by TenneT, responsible for the installation, commissioning and maintenance of the metering equipment.
+The metering responsibilities of the operator of the PPMs as the Connection Party will be dealt with in the Connection and Transmission Agreement.
+Development framework offshore wind energy, 3.9 Overcapacity.
+The power park module (PPM) is allowed to transmit to a maximum of 380 MW, with the requirement for output from the PPM to be curtailed in case the 220 kV export cables reach their maximum allowable temperature limits.
+Curtailment will be addressed in the Connection and Transmission Agreement Development framework offshore wind energy, 3.6 Number of J-tubes and bays.
 Based on 66 kV inter-array cables and 64 MW per cable - a standard platform shall be equipped with 18 J-tubes for the inter array system: o 2x 8 J-tubes for offshore PPM o 1 J-tube installed for possible test purposes o 1 J-tube installed for the connection to the neighbouring platform.
-Development framework for the offshore grid Point of Common Coupling.
+Development framework offshore wind energy, 3.7 Point of Common Coupling.
 The connection point (CP) between the offshore power park module (PPM) and TenneT is specified at the cable termination of the inter-array cables and the switchgear installation on the platform.
-Development framework for the offshore grid TenneT will decide post award of bid, in consensus with the selected project developer, on details for protection systems and arrange this in the offshore agreements between TenneT and Connected Party.
+Development framework offshore wind energy TenneT will decide post award of bid, in consensus with the selected project developer, on details for protection systems and arrange this in the offshore agreements between TenneT and Connected Party.
 Customized wishes will be at cost of the Connected Party.
-Development framework for the offshore grid TenneT is inclined towards: (i) not installing, nor make provisions for, a (diesel engine powered) back-up generator plant on the offshore platform to provide auxiliary power for the PPMs; and (ii) installing a wireless communication interface (emergency facility) between in the offshore platform and onshore substation, only in case a firm and significant delay in realisation of such communication through the export cable fibres.
-Development framework for the offshore grid (i)/ TenneT (ii) Planning.
-TenneT plans to have the grid connection for Borssele Alpha ready 31 August 2019.
-The compensation scheme has this date set as starting date.
-Development framework for the offshore grid
+Development framework offshore wind energy, 3.8 TenneT is inclined towards: (i) not installing, nor make provisions for, a (diesel engine powered) back-up generator plant on the offshore platform to provide auxiliary power for the PPMs; and (ii) installing a wireless communication interface (emergency facility) between the offshore platform and onshore substation, only in case a firm and significant delay in realisation of such communication through the export cable fibres.
+Development framework offshore wind energy, 3.5 (i)/ TenneT (ii) Planning.
+The indicative date for delivery of Borssele Beta is the third quarter of 2020.
+Development framework offshore wind energy, 4.2

-For further technical requirements you are referred to TenneT's model agreements published here.
+For further technical requirements you are referred to TenneT's model agreements published on www.tennet.eu.

-7. Final steps preparing your bid
+7. Next steps preparing a bid

-Preparations by the Government for the first Borssele tender have been finalised.
-This Project and Site Description (PSD, version 3) is the final version, which contains all site data and requirements that are relevant to prepare a tender bid in 2016 for BWFS I and/or II.
+Preparations by the Government for the second Borssele tender are being finalised.
+This Project and Site Description (PSD, version June) is the first version, which contains all site data and requirements that are relevant to prepare a tender bid in 2016 for BWFS III and/or IV.
 Key dates are: